 In EMILY’s List, the abortion ideology aims to pull down every restraint.

 The organisation for all intensive purposes is the political arm of the abortion lobby.
-In Australia there are around 90 EMILY's List politicians and in the Queensland state government eight, listed below.
+In Australia there are around 90 EMILY's List politicians and in the Queensland state government 10, listed below.

 EMILY's List persuasive political push has been years in the making, gathering strength and speed before sweeping into our state and commonwealth parliaments.
 It's also had a contaminating effect on the Labor party, taking it to a very dark pro-abortion place.